Data Protected - Switzerland

 Restrictions on transfers to third countries

-The restrictions on transfers to third countries is comparable to those under the GDPR: It is only permitted to make available personal data to a recipient in a country without an adequate level of statutory data protection if there are either sufficient safeguards to compensate for such lack of protection, or if one of the exemptions defined by law applies.
+The restrictions on transfers to third countries is comparable to those under the GDPR.
+It is only permitted to make available personal data to a recipient in a country without an adequate level of statutory data protection if there are either sufficient safeguards to compensate for such lack of protection, or if one of the exemptions defined by law applies.
 It should be noted, though, that Switzerland itself is considered a “third country” under the GDPR, and that, vice versa, Switzerland considers the EEA countries to be third countries (even though these are countries providing an adequate level of data protection).

-If none of these safeguards can or are to be used, it is nevertheless permissible to make available personal data to a recipient in a country without an adequate level of statutory data protection if one of the following exemptions apply: (i) the data subject has explicitly consented to the data export; (ii) the export of the personal data at issue is to happen in direct connection with the conclusion or performance of a contract with the data subject or in the interest of the data subject; (iii) the export of the personal data is necessary for maintaining overriding public interests; (iv) the export of personal data is necessary for establishing, exercising or enforcing legal claims or rights before a court or other competent foreign authority (note that such exports may be in conflict with other Swiss laws, such as professional secrecy obligations or article 271 of the Swiss Penal Code); (v) the export of the personal data is necessary to protect the life or physical integrity of the data subject, and it is not possible to obtain consent; (vi) the data subject itself has made the personal data publicly available and has not expressly prohibited the processing of such data, or (vii) the data originates from an official registry, which is either public or accessible to persons with a legitimate interest, insofar as the statutory conditions of access are fulfilled.
+If none of above safeguards can or are to be used, it is nevertheless permissible to make available personal data to a recipient in a country without an adequate level of statutory data protection if one of the following exemptions apply: (i) the data subject has explicitly consented to the data export; (ii) the export of the personal data at issue is to happen in direct connection with the conclusion or performance of a contract with the data subject or in the interest of the data subject; (iii) the export of the personal data is necessary for maintaining overriding public interests; (iv) the export of personal data is necessary for establishing, exercising or enforcing legal claims or rights before a court or other competent foreign authority (note that such exports may be in conflict with other Swiss laws, such as professional secrecy obligations or article 271 of the Swiss Penal Code); (v) the export of the personal data is necessary to protect the life or physical integrity of the data subject, and it is not possible to obtain consent; (vi) the data subject itself has made the personal data publicly available and has not expressly prohibited the processing of such data, or (vii) the data originates from an official registry, which is either public or accessible to persons with a legitimate interest, insofar as the statutory conditions of access are fulfilled.

 The publication of personal data through automated information or communications services (e.g., websites) is not considered an export even if the data becomes available outside of Switzerland.